jimtyhurst/git-10-commands/part_02.md

 # Second Chapter

-This is the body of the boo.
+This is the body of the book.

 ## Subheading

-This is the first subheading od chapter 2
+This is the first subheading of chapter 2.